mkorthof/cfBlockCountry/README.md

 - Block on website (frontend) and/or admin interface (backend)

 "External" geoip lookup is disabled since CF url is offline.

+## GeoIP2

+Put these files in the same directory as GeoIPv1 (see README above) and set "GeoIP Version" option to GeopIP2 in plugin settings.

+- You'll need **geoip2.phar** from https://github.com/maxmind/GeoIP2-php/releases
+- The Country DB file **GeoLite2-Country.mmdb** from https://dev.maxmind.com/geoip/geoip2/geolite2/

 ## Whitelist/Blacklist usage: